ARTISTIC FACULTY | OPEN DIVISION

 Formal training as a teacher took place initially at the Edmonton School of Ballet’s Teacher Training Program.
 Acceptance into The Royal Winnipeg Ballet School’s Teacher Training Program gave her intensive instruction in Ballet, Character, Modern, Jazz, Anatomy, Dance History, Music History and Pilates.
 Before moving to Victoria, Amber taught dance classes at several schools in Vancouver, Edmonton, Calgary and Winnipeg.

 Amber is a registered teacher with the Royal Academy of Dance, a certified Cecchetti Society of Canada teacher and a mother to 2 daughters (both VAB budding ballerinas).
-In addition to being a teacher and a mother, Amber is a true dancer at heart, enjoying weekly ballet lessons as the student not the teacher in the classroom.
+In addition to being a teacher and a mother, Amber is a true dancer at heart, enjoying weekly ballet lessons as the student, not the teacher in the classroom.

 Ashley Evans